 The Graz-02 dataset contains three categories (bicycles, cars and persons) and one background class.
-Each category has 300 images of size 640×480 pixels and the corresponding pixel-based foreground/background annotations.
+Each category has 300 images of size $640 \times 480$ pixels and the corresponding pixel-based foreground/background annotations.
 We choose this dataset because all of three categories contain real-world images with large intra-class variations, occlusions and background clutters.
 The task is to evaluate the performance of top-down saliency maps to localize target objects against the background.

 Implementations.
-We sample image patches of 64×64 pixels by shifting 16 pixels and collect 999 patches on a 27×37 grid for each image.
+We sample image patches of $64 \times 64$ pixels by shifting 16 pixels and collect 999 patches on a $27 \times 37$ grid for each image.
 The SIFT descriptors [37] are extracted from each image patch to represent the object appearance.
 We label a patch as positive if at least one quarter of its total pixels are foreground, and obtain a binary patch-based saliency mask from the original pixel-based annotation of each image.
-For each category, we use 150 odd-numbered foreground images as the training set, and the remaining 150 foreground and 150 background images as the test set.
+For each category, we use 150 odd-numbered foreground images and 150 odd-numbered background images as the training set, and the remaining 150 foreground and 150 background images as the test set.

 To train the proposed saliency model by Algorithm 1, we need to initialize the dictionary and the CRF model.
-We collect all these SIFT descriptors from the training set and use the K-means algorithm to initialize the dictionary $\mathbf{D}^{(0)}$.
+We collect all these SIFT descriptors from the training set and use the K-means algorithm to initialize the dictionary $\mathbf{D}^{(0)}$ .
 After evaluating the latent variables by sparse coding, we initialize the CRF node energy weight $\mathbf{w}1^{(0)}$ by training a linear SVM on the sparse codes and the corresponding saliency labels.
 All the models are trained with 20 cycles.

-Parameter Settings.
+Parameter settings.
 There are two important parameters in our model.
 One is the number of visual words (atoms) K in the dictionary, which controls the capacity of modeling appearance variations.
-Although it is usually more effective to model object appearance with a larger dictionary, it is more difficult and timeconsuming to achieve this as more training examples are required.
+Although it is usually more effective to model object appearance with a larger dictionary, it is more difficult and time-consuming to achieve this as more training examples are required.
 In our experiments, we train saliency map models with 256 or 512 visual words.
-The other parameter is the sparsity regularization term λ defined in (1).
-The greater the λ is, the more sparse the latent codes are and the fewer visual words are selected to represent an image patch.
-We use two values, 0.15 and 0.30, for λ in the experiments.
-In Algorithm 1, we set the initial learning rate $\rho_0 = 1e - 3$ and the weight regularization term $\gamma = 1e - 5$.
+The other parameter is the sparsity regularization term $\lambda$ defined in (1).
+The greater the $\lambda$ is, the more sparse the latent codes are and the fewer visual words are selected to represent an image patch.
+We use two values, 0.15 and 0.30, for $\lambda$ in the experiments.
+In Algorithm 1, we set the initial learning rate $\rho_0 = 1e - 3$ and the weight regularization term $\gamma = 1e - 5$ .